For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Manchester: Student City Guide

-Manchester is well known for its huge student population and for that reason it has so much to offer students.
+Manchester is known for its huge student population and for that reason, it has loads to offer.
+So, where to start?
+This guide has all the info you need.

 Manchester city skyline